-Indication of this comes forth from the March 12, 2010 fatality of a 32-year-old Candice Berner, a special education teacher from Pennsylvania who recently relocated to Alaska.
-Berner was mauled to death by a pack of wolves near the small fishing village of Chignik Lake on the Alaska peninsula in the southwest part of the state.
-This community of about 105 residents is about 475 miles southwest of Anchorage.
-The location of Chignik Lake on the peninsula is shown below.
+Specifically, 32-year-old special education teacher Candice Berner, was mauled to death, most likely by a pack of wolves.
+The incident happened near the small fishing village of Chignik Lake on the Alaska peninsula in the southwest part of the state.
+Chignik Lake has a population of about 105 residents and is located 475 miles southwest of Anchorage.

-Reports indicate that victim was jogging in the late afternoon with her iPod on a desolated roadway between the village and the airstrip, and was attacked by as many as four wolves, who then subsequently dragged the victim off the roadway, mauled her to death, and then partially consumed her.
+Ms. Berner was jogging in the late afternoon with her iPod on a desolated roadway between the village and the local airstrip.
+She may have been attacked by as many as four wolves.
+The wolves dragged Ms. Berner off the roadway, mauled her to death, and then consumed flesh from her body.

-The victim a physically fit person standing only 4’11”, put up a significant struggle before succumbing, thus suggesting more than one wolf was involved.
-She was discovered shortly after the attack by several snowmobile people who were led to her by a trail of blood.
-Wolf tracks were found in the proximity of her body.
+Burner physically fit but standing only 4’11” likely put up a significant struggle before succumbing.
+This suggests that more than one wolf was involved.
+She was discovered shortly after the attack by several snowmobiles who found her by following her trail of blood.
+Wolf tracks were also found in the proximity of her body.

 Mark McNay, a retired Alaskan wildlife biologist is quoted in one news report that “What the research shows is that in the last 10 or 20 years, as wolves have kind of re-colonized areas where they were extirpated around the turn of the 20th century, and as people have also developed more habits of going out into national parks and wilderness areas, we’ve had more aggressive encounters”.

 The victim was a relatively recent transplant from Pennsylvania and may not have fully recognized the potential dangers lurking in the wilderness.
 The victim probably had the misfortune of being in the wrong place at the wrong time and doing the wrong thing.
-She was small, she was alone (hence, more vulnerable) she was jogging (hence, a small moving prey-like object), and by chance she may have mistakenly come too close to these wolves, who may have been hungry, therefore triggering a predatory response in these animals.
+She was small, she was alone (hence, more vulnerable) she was jogging (hence, a small moving prey-like object), and by happenstance she encountered the wolves, who may have been hunting.
+Her movements as a jogger likely triggered a predatory reaction in the wolves.
 In short, it is likely that a combination of factors were present which allowed a rare incident like this to happen.